Improve Recruitment and Retention of Staff in the Care Industry.

 When looking at how to improve recruitment and retention of staff in the care industry, it is critical to take into account the largely female profile of the industry’s workforce.
 Promoting flexible working practices such as term time only working and school holiday only working, compressed hours and a formalised reduction in contracted hours rather than lose a member of staff wanting fewer hours are all methods which make it much easier for somebody to stay in your organisation than find alternative employment.

 Leadership teams need to be visible to staff.
-It’s important for managers and leaders to be approachable and transparent in what they do for staff to feel happy and comfortable with expressing their concerns.
+However, it’s important for managers and leaders to be approachable and transparent in what they do for staff to feel happy and comfortable with expressing their concerns.
 Visible Registered Managers promote a culture of teamwork and a strong work ethic through their presence.

 Even if a member of staff decides to leave and move on elsewhere, it is good practice to hold an exit interview.
 Most people do not consider a job to be for life these days and finding out what an employee who is leaving really thinks about your organisation will give you valuable insights on what to change and what is also working.
 They have nothing to lose and therefore are more likely to be extremely honest with you.

-If you are still unsure and would like some further advice on how to improve recruitment and retention in the care industry, please call or email us.
+So, if you are still unsure and would like some further advice on how to improve recruitment and retention in the care industry, please call or email us.

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.